anthonydb/practical-sql/faq-updates-errata.md

 It's correct in the code listing on GitHub [here](https://github.com/anthonydb/practical-sql/blob/master/Chapter_13/Chapter_13.sql#L223).

-Page 238: The final line of Listing 13-25 is missing a semi-colon.
+Page 238: In early printings of the book, the final line of Listing 13-25 is missing a semi-colon.
 It should read:

 `LIMIT 5;`